HERE IS FARRELL FAMILY’S TRIBUTE TO THE COLLECTIVES OF THE SPANISH CIVIL WAR (began 19 July 1936)

 NOW READ ON

-Today marks the 80th Anniversary of the outbreak of the Spanish Civil War (1936-1939).
+July 19th marks the anniversary of the outbreak of the Spanish Civil War (1936-1939).
 During the early hours of 19 July 1936, rebel elements of the Spanish military (not yet led by General Franco) staged a pronunciamiento against the democratically-elected Popular Front Republican government.
 This soon led to division of Spain into two zones – rebel, Nationalist territory to the north and west, and Republican Loyalist Spain to the south and east.
 Rebel forces then advanced north and east: one of the first cities captured was Badajoz, SW Spain, where 4,000 people, mostly ordinary trade-unionists of the kind we have just met at the Tolpuddle Martyrs Festival, were rounded up in the local bullring and machine-gunned to death, as an example to other cities which might resist.
 A Nazi officer and WWI veteran who was present at the massacre, cabled Hitler to advise him not to send German troops to Spain, as he had “never seen such brutality and ferocity”.

 In much of the Republican Zone, a power vacuum resulting from the Nationalist coup provided an opportunity for various organisations to implement their revolutionary ideals.
 Members of the anarcho-syndicalist Confederación Nacional de Trabajo (CNT), often with cooperation from the socialist Unión General do Trabajadores (UGT), implemented widespread collectivisation – both of agriculture in the countryside, and, in some cities, of industry.
 For two years, the collectives ran food production, industry, transport, health and education in the Republican zone, including in Barcelona, then a city of two million people, and despite widespread privation, contributed much in the way of food and supplies to Republican armies.
 They also set up free health services where previously there had been none, and free schools and adult education, especially in the countryside, where illiteracy stood at 30%.